Confusion led agents to violate court orders early in Trump travel ban

-The report, yet to be publicly released, largely confirmed news reports about airport chaos during the week the executive order was in effect from January 27 through February 3.
+The report, yet to be publicly released, largely confirmed news reports about airport chaos during the week the executive order was in effect from Jan.
+27 to Feb.
+3.

-Leaders of Customs and Border Protection, the agency most involved in carrying out the ban, "had virtually no warning that the executive order was to be issued or of the scope of the order," said Inspector General John Roth, in a letter to members of Congress.
+Leaders of Customs and Border Protection (CBP), the agency most involved in carrying out the ban, "had virtually no warning that the executive order was to be issued or of the scope of the order," said Inspector General John Roth, in a letter to members of Congress sent late Monday.

 Some agents "went the extra mile and provided water and food from their own personal funds" and largely complied with the flurry of court orders that came in the hours after the ban was imposed.
 But the report faulted CBP leadership for being "very aggressive" in preventing U.S.-bound passengers from boarding some flights, in violation of court rulings.